-West Yellowstone is the park's most popular gateway . . . it is used by more rail visitors than any other gateway and this is the reason-its scenery is without counterpart!
-The approach by train is through an awe-inspiring mountainous region-Caribou Peak-Three Buttes-the wind-ing Snake River-the stately Targhee Forest-Rea's Pass, with the towering Tetons in the distance-Warm River Canyon.
+West Yellowstone is the park's most popular gateway ... it is used by more rail visitors than any other gateway and this is the reason-its scenery is without counterpart!
+The approach by train is through an awe-inspiring mountainous region-Caribou Peak-Three Buttes-the winding Snake River-the stately Targhee Forest-Rea's Pass, with the towering Tetons in the distance-Warm River Canyon.
 Each of these is a scenic spectacle of the first magnitude and is alone worthy of a Yellowstone journey.

-Old Faithful in Action Yellowstone National Park
+Yellowstone National Park